-What’s great about picnic foods is that they are just so versatile!
-Not to mention delicious and satisfying, especially these Scotch egg pastries!
-Now, you might say to yourself that an hour’s worth of prep and cook time is a bit too much for a simple picnic snack, but we promise this scotch egg pastries recipe is well worth it!
-These pastries are absolutely delicious!
-Try them with piccalilli or brown sauce if you want to take this picnic favorite to a whole new level.
+What’s great about picnic foods is that they are just so versatile and you don’t really have to wait for sunny weather to enjoy them.
+These scotch egg pastries are delicious and satisfying.
+Now, you might say to yourself that an hour’s worth of prep and cook time is a bit too much for a simple snack, but I consider these a proper meal and I promise this scotch quail eggs wrapped in pastry are well worth it.
+Try them with piccalilli, brown sauce, or whatever else you like.

 HOW TO MAKE SCOTCH EGG PASTRIES